Amira-Shinnawi/Amira-Shinnawi/README.md

 # 👩‍💻 Amira Shinnawi El-Bltage
 ### Mobile App Developer (Flutter Developer)

-I’m a Flutter developer with 1 year of experience in building cross-platform, high-performance, and user-focused apps.
-Also work as a freelance Flutter instructor, passionate about innovation, clean architecture, and continuous learning.
+Mobile App Developer} with 2+ years of experience in cross-platform development using Flutter.
+Experienced in building scalable, high-performance mobile applications with clean architecture and modern state management.
+Also working as a freelance Flutter Instructor, mentoring developers and delivering practical training.
+Passionate about continuous learning and building impactful products.

 ---